onecontext/onecontext-typescript/README.md

 # Official OneContext TypeScript SDK

-This is the official TypeScript SDK for the OneContext platform.
+This is the official Node.js SDK for the OneContext platform.
 Use this SDK to connect your Node backend applications, and Node CLI tools, to OneContext's platform.

 ## What is OneContext?